section-engineering-education/engineering-education/articles/how-to-setup-nodejs-express-for-react/index.md

 ### Setting up the proxy
 In this step, the Webpack development server was auto-generated when we ran the `create-react-app` command.
 Our react App is running on the Webpack development server on the frontend.
 We can proxy the API requests from the client-side to the API on the server-side.
 The API  on the server-side(Express server) will be running on port 5000.

-To set up the proxy, first, navigate into the client directory and locate its `package.json` file.
+First, set up the proxy to navigate into the client directory and locate its `package.json` file.
 Add the below line to it.

 "proxy": "http://localhost:5000"